DARK MOON OF SILENCE

 Shravan Nakshatra is also symbolised by 3 footprints.
 These 3 steps correspond to this Nakshatra’s 3 stars of Altair, Alshain, and Tarazed which relate to the 3 smallest bones in the human body, which are located in the ear.
 These bones are known as the hammer, anvil and the stapes.

 The 3 steps that symbolize this Nakshatra, further unfold their symbolism in the story of the smallest dwarf god incarnation of Vaman. who famously took 3 steps through space and time.
 Vaman is known as Trivikram, which means 3 footsteps.
-Vaman is an incarnation of Vishnu, who is the Deity of this Nakshatra.
+Vaman is an incarnation of Vishnu, who is the Deity of Shravan Nakshatra.
 The annual festival of Vaman Jayanti that commemorates the Dwarf god Vama also falls later in the year when the Moon is in the constellation of Shravan.
-It is to be noted that the cosmic symphony of synchronicity is hidden in the yogic symbols and rituals.
+The cosmic symphony of synchronicity is hidden in the Yogic symbols and rituals.

 In this ritual, we will be working predominantly with the Throat Chakra.
 The third ear of psychic sensitivity and Clairaudience.
 At the Throat Chakra we find the blue lunar flame of the subtle element of Akash (space) This fire rules our sensitivity to sound and the power it has over the spirit.